Mistakes are how you learn. If you're not making mistakes, you're not growing.

 It didn't get me fired, but it upset my manager.
 It was embarrassing.
 Everyone had noticed.
 I felt stupid.

 One interesting tidbit is that I really was stupid.
-Not getting enough sleep makes you less intelligent.
+Not getting enough sleep makes you less intelligent ("Why we sleep" book).
 Ignoring the falling asleep in the meeting, my lack of sleep was lowering the quality of my work.
 I was making larger errors.
 I was making less thoughtful decisions.
 I was missing obvious opportunities.

 My lesson?
 My body needs to be taken care of, before I can execute properly.
 I don't like the feeling of failing.
 I want to be proud of myself at work, and that means bringing a properly functioning self to work.
 Eating and sleeping properly are basic requirements to doing my job.

 During my years at Amazon, I've repeatedly seen engineers newly hired from college make the same mistakes I made.
 I'll see them come into the office like zombies, with their brains barely engaged in their tasks.

 Imagine taking a pill which temporarily lowers your IQ by 15 points.
 Sounds terrifying to me.
 Yet this is what people are essentially doing when they stay up until 3am on a day before they need to use their brain.
 Less inspiration.
 Less drive.
 Less thoughtfulness.
 Your brain is what you were hired to use, and you're deliberately handicapping yourself.

 I'd much rather have someone on my team work 6 hours and sleep 8 hours, then work 8 hours and sleep 6 hours.
 I'm confident that the 8-hour sleeper will do higher quality work, interact better with their co-workers, and add more value in the long run.